jamiew/omniauth-tumblr/README.md

 In order to authenticate with Tumblr in both development and production we recommend registering a "-dev" app with Tumblr which points at localhost:3000 or yourapp.dev (not ideal)

+Using services like https://ngrok.com works like a charm.

 Usage
 -----